mjasion/mjasion/content/posts/golang/implementing-leader-election-in-go-using-kubernetes-api/index.md

 * The `LeaseDuration` specifies how long the lease is valid.
 * The `RenewDeadline` specifies the amount of time that the current node has to renew the lease before it expires.
-* The `RetryPeriod` specifies the amount of time that the current node has to wait before retrying to
+* The `RetryPeriod` specifies the amount of time  that the current holder of a lease has last updated the lease.
-  acquire the lease after it expires.

 The leader-specific tasks are performed in the `onStartedLeading` function, which is called when the current node becomes the leader.
 The `updateServiceSelectorToCurrentPod` function updates the